 Mysterium always has fun and quirky events.
 Each year, we bring back some old favorites (Ayoheek, markers, etc), and hopefully introduce some new ones!
 Beyond big activities, Mysterium also hosts presentations and panels organized by fellow Myst fans.
 Previous years have included lessons about the D’ni language, community website announcements, funny video productions, musical performances, and even a fan-developed, realtime 3D version of Riven.

-Up to 1 hour in length – Large events that take place in the main meeting space, generally in front of the whole convention.
+Up to 1 hour in length – These are larger events that are intended for viewing by the full audience.
 Examples: a larger fandom project; a lesson on D’ni language; a group performance piece; a panel of people discussing some topic of interest.

 Events may not be dangerous in nature, and may not cover any illegal or adult subject matter.
-Products may not be sold at your table or during your panel, though you may give attendees your contact information, so that they can reach you after Mysterium.
+Products may not be promoted during your event, though you may give attendees your contact information, so that they can reach you after Mysterium.